What is a Registered Dietitian?

 You will need to come prepared to each session.
 That means completing the forms before our appointment, downloading the Better by Practice Better app so we can communicate safely via chat messaging, food logs (which you will also need to do), and setting/confirming appointments.

-If you’re interested in working together, I offer a free consultation to discuss your goals and how we may be able to work together.
+If you’re interested in working together, I offer a free discovery call to discuss your goals and how we may be able to work together.

 Do you make meal plans?